LUT University: Lappeenranta Campus

 LUT University's Lappeenranta campus is the original and largest campus of LUT University.
 The campus is located off from the city center of Lappeenranta in the district of Skinnarila.
-The campus is open round-the-clock and students have access to campus resources such as the academic library and gym at all times.
+The campus gives students round-the-clock access to campus resources such as the academic library and gym at all times.
 The campus also has the Jamie Hyneman Center (JHC), named after LUT University's professor of practice Jamie Hyneman, who is known for the show Mythbusters.
 Most of LUT University's research and laboratories are located in the Lappeenranta campus.

 The Lappeenranta campus is connected to the campus of LAB University of Applied Sciences' Lappeenranta campus via a skybridge.
 LAB students have access to LUT's academic library and other portions of the LUT building, while LUT students have access to LAB spaces such as the sports hall.
-Overall, the campus houses 8,500 students among LUT University and LAB University of Applied Sciences, and combined with other experts and companies on campus the campus population exceeds 10,000.
+Overall, the campus houses over 8,500 students among LUT University and LAB University of Applied Sciences, and combined with other experts and companies on campus the campus population exceeds 10,000.
+There are about 3,500 LAB University of Applied Sciences students and over 5,000 LUT University students studying on the Lappeenranta campus.

-Each program at LUT University has their own unique guild and guild room.
+Each program at LUT University has their own unique guild (study/subject organization) and guild room.
 Incoming students can expect an alive and vibrant student life.
 The Lappeenranta campus is known for holding the world's longest Vappu, normally a one-day celebration in Finland which in Lappeenranta lasts between three and four weeks each year.

-Each guild of LUT in Lappeenranta has their own specially colored overalls which distinguish them in student events.
+Each guild of LUT in Lappeenranta has their own distinctly colored overalls which distinguish them in student events.
 Overall colors are as follows:

-It should also be noted that Erasmus Student Network Lappeenranta, while not a guild, still partakes in the overall tradition by supplying exchange students with blue overalls.
+It should also be noted that the students from LAB University of Applied Sciences also have their own overall colors and traditions on campus, and that the student clothing tradition is not limited to just LUT students.

 Each year, first year students get "baptized" typically in Lake Saimaa, and become first year students.
-Students get baptized a second time during Vappu to become a "Teekkari" student, meaning a Technology and Engineering Student, or "Kylteri" student, meaning business student.
+Students get baptized a second time during Vappu to become a "Teekkari" student, meaning a Technology and Engineering Student, "Kylteri" student, meaning business student.
+Social science students also take part in the tradition.

-The Lappeenranta campus generally has the majority of LUT University's student events and traditions, and because of that has the most alive student culture of LUT University.

 The Lappeenranta campus has a large variety of restaurants, cafes, and bars.
-This includes the student union owned YOLO restaurant and IVH campus restaurant.
-Inside the university there is a campus shop, Cafe, Buffet, Pizza restaurant, and Indian food restaurant.
-There is a restaurant and cafe inside the LAB University of Applied sciences connected to LUT through a skybridge, and there is also a bar that is near student housing on campus.
+This includes the student union owned YOLO restaurant, and a restaurant operated by Compass Group at the KIELO campus building for companies.
+Inside the university there is a campus shop, cafe, buffet, pizza buffet restaurant, and some other restaurants and recreation.
+There is a restaurant and cafe inside the LAB University of Applied Sciences connected to LUT through a skybridge, and there is also a bar that is near student housing on campus.
 The student union building also has a grocery store students can use to buy essentials.
+The Finnish Student Health Service (FSHS/YTHS) also has a health center on campus that students can use which includes but is not limited to dental, physical and mental health support.